no-src/gofs/README.md

 If you need to compress the files, add the `server_compress` flag to enable gzip compression for response, but it is not fast now, and may reduce transmission efficiency in the LAN.

-You can switch the session store mode for the file server by `session_mode` flag, currently supports memory and redis, default is memory, (`memory=1` `redis=2`).
+You can switch the session store mode for the file server by `session_connection` flag, currently supports memory and redis, default is memory.
-If you use the redis as the session store, please use the `session_connection` flag to set the redis connection string.
-Here is an example for redis session connection string:
+If you want to use the redis as the session store, here is an example for redis session connection string:
 `redis://127.0.0.1:6379?password=redis_password&db=10&max_idle=10&secret=redis_secret`.

 ```bash